Darlene Taylor (Hollyoaks): Storylines

 Through those difficult times, she also lost her father who moved out of the house after Liz discovered that he had been having an affair.
 Instead of going with her father, she stayed with the Burtons and Liz.
 Justin and the twins made it clear they thought of Darlene as part of their family.
-She found comfort in the arms of Craig Dean but despite him falling for her, Darlene often manipulated him.
+She found comfort in the arms of Craig but despite him falling for her, Darlene often manipulated him.
 After Liz deciding on moving to Colchester, Darlene moved in at The Dog in The Pond after convincing to Craig that Liz threw her out.
-She caused havoc in The Dog in The Pond after she tried to seduce Craig's stepbrother Darren Osborne but then told Craig it was Darren that was trying to seduce her.
-However, Darlene’s games soon backfired on her when she was tricked by Darren into sleeping with her as Craig walked in on them.
+She caused havoc in The Dog in The Pond after she tried to seduce Craig's stepbrother Darren Osborne (Ashley Taylor Dawson) but then told Craig it was Darren that was trying to seduce her.
+However, Darlene's games soon backfired on her when she was tricked by Darren into sleeping with her as Craig walked in on them.
 Darlene tried to claim that Darren had raped her but a hurt Craig saw straight through it and told Darlene to leave.
 She continued to play her games, this time with Liz as she accused Jack Osborne on trying to come on to her.
-However, after Liz got the full story from Jack she decided no longer to put up with Darlene’s behaviour and wanted Darlene out of the house.
+However, after Liz got the full story from Jack she decided no longer to put up with Darlene's behaviour and wanted Darlene out of the house.
 Having burnt all her bridges, Darlene then decided the best thing to do was move in with her mum and depart Hollyoaks for good.

 Reception

 The Sunday Mercury described her as a "nasty teenager".
+Calli Kitson from Metro opined that Darlene was well "known for being a manipulative and troublesome character."
+A reporter from Soaplife branded Darlene a "heartless" character for her scheming to break-up the Burton-Taylor marriage.
+Another included Darlene's marriage wrecking scam in their "stunning, shocking and sensational soap moments" feature.
+They added it was her "one ambition" and a "perfect plan".